 We license our brand names, trademarks and service marks and operating systems to hotel owners under franchise contracts.
 We do not own, manage or operate franchised properties and do not employ the individuals working at these locations.
 We conduct periodic inspections to ensure that brand standards that we establish are maintained.
-For newly franchised hotels, including both new construction and conversions of existing hotels from other brands, we approve the location, as well as the plans for the facilities to ensure the hotels meet our brand standards.
-For existing franchised hotels, we provide franchisees with product improvement plans that must be completed to keep the hotels in compliance with our brand standards, so that they can remain in our hotel system.
-We also earn license fees from a license agreement with HGV and cobrand credit card arrangements for the use of certain Hilton marks and IP.
+For newly franchised hotels, including both new construction and conversions of existing hotels outside of our system, we approve the location, as well as the plans for the facilities to ensure the hotels meet our brand standards.
+For existing franchised hotels, we provide franchisees with property improvement plans that must be completed to keep the hotels in compliance with our brand standards, so that they can remain in our hotel system.
+We also earn license fees from a license agreement with HGV and cobranded credit card arrangements for the use of certain Hilton marks and IP.

 Each franchisee pays us an application, initiation or other fee in conjunction with the inception of a franchise contract.
 Franchisees also pay a royalty fee, generally based on a percentage of the hotel's monthly gross room revenue and, in some cases, a percentage of gross food and beverage revenues and other revenues, as applicable.
-Additionally, the franchisees generally pay a monthly program fee based on the underlying hotel's sales or usage, which covers the costs of: (i) advertising and marketing programs; (ii) internet, technology and reservation systems; and (iii) quality assurance program expenses.
+Additionally, the franchisees generally pay a monthly program fee based on the underlying hotel's sales or usage, which covers the costs of: (i) advertising and marketing programs; (ii) internet, technology and reservation systems; and (iii) quality assurance programs.
 Franchisees are also responsible for various other fees and charges, including payments for participation in our Hilton Honors guest loyalty program, training, consultation and procurement of certain goods and services.
-As of December 31, 2019, we franchised 5,342 properties with 729,608 rooms.
+As of December 31, 2020, we franchised 5,702 hotels and resorts, including timeshare properties, with 773,982 rooms.

-Our franchise contracts typically have initial terms of approximately 20 years for new hotels and approximately 10 to 20 years for hotels converting from brands outside our system.
-At the expiration of the initial term, we may have a contractual right or obligation to relicense the hotel to the franchisee for an additional term ranging from 10 to 15 years.
+Our franchise contracts typically have initial terms of approximately 20 years for new hotels and approximately 10 to 20 years for hotels converting from hotels outside of our system.
+At the expiration of the initial term, we may have a contractual right or obligation to relicense the hotel to the franchisee for an additional term generally ranging from 10 to 15 years.
 We have the right to terminate a franchise contract upon specified events of default, including nonpayment of fees or noncompliance with brand standards.
 If a franchise contract is terminated by us because of a franchisee's default, the franchisee is contractually required to pay us liquidated damages.
 We have no legal responsibility for the employees or the liabilities associated with operating franchised properties.